+41 44 450 10 64 info@adjumed.com

 99|12.04.2014|123456|0|1|0|165|1

-• The entries should be unique.
+• the entries should be unique.
 For example, in addition to the clinic statistics, the first part of the first operation statistics (date of operation, start of operation, type of operation, …) should only be transmitted once per intervention (part of the surgery).

-• The name of the file should have the following pattern: AQCXXXX.YY.
+• the name of the file should have the following pattern: AQCXXXX.YY.
 YY is the year and XXXX the clinic number

 (Example: AQC0042.00 for the year 2000 of clinic number 42)

-Any questions?
-Our hotline is here to help:
+Questions?
+Our hotline is here for you.

 +41 44 450 10 64